 - Rules have a priority range of P1 (highest) - P16 (lowest).
-P1 & P2 are exclusively for rules.
 This helps publishers control their inventory better.

 - You cannot assign a priority level outside of the range for each channel.
 For example, you cannot assign a priority of 4 (P4) to a PMP offer; you can only assign P8- P16 for PMP.

-- The default level for Preferred, PMP & RTB is P16.
-A floor set for Preferred, PMP or RTB will not have any impact on higher priority channels.
+- The default level for PMP & RTB is P16.
+A floor set for PMP or RTB will not have any impact on higher priority channels.

 - When the ‘Optimize for Price’ option is selected, auction-based inventory will be sold to the highest bid, regardless of the priority set.